Skip to main content

 Execution Workflow

-1. Kafka Client Initialization: The Kafka client is initialized with SSL and SASL configurations.
+1. Kafka Client Initialization: The Kafka client is configured with SSL and SASL properties.